krishols/pythongamedev/has something to offer/spyral.md

 # Spyral
+# Come back to for: testing capabilities (i think)
 ## https://github.com/platipy/spyral
 ## Unusable: outdated
-not compatible with python>2.5 designed specifically for game dev on XO laptops
+- not compatible with python>2.5

+- designed specifically for game dev on XO laptops
 ## Tests
 appears to include ability to test code-worth looking into